-Example 28: Structured imported mismatch rule and direct imported mismatch rule
+Example 32: Structured imported mismatch rule and direct imported mismatch rule

-The facts are the same as above, except that B Co already has an existing funding arrangement in place with D Co that is unconnected with the group financing structure and that C Co, D Co and E Co (the shaded entities) are all resident in countries that have implemented the OECD hybrid and branch recommendations.
+The facts are the same as in Example 31, except that B Co already has an existing funding arrangement in place with D Co that is unconnected with the group financing structure and that C Co, D Co and E Co (the shaded entities) are all resident in countries that have implemented the OECD hybrid and branch recommendations.

-Assume in this example that D Co is resident in New Zealand.
+Assume in this example that D Co is resident in New Zealand and E Co is not.

-The figure below illustrates the total gross interest payments made in each accounting period under the group's financing structure.
+Figure 13 illustrates the total gross interest payments made in each accounting period under the group's financing structure.